-Pakistan will establish three Pakistan gemstone centres in Gilgit-Baltistan, Azad Jammu and Kashmir and Islamabad to train workers in cutting, polishing and jewellery preparation, officials told Prime Minister Shehbaz Sharif.
+Pakistan will establish three Pakistan gemstone centers in Gilgit-Baltistan, Azad Jammu and Kashmir and Islamabad.
+These centers will train workers in cutting, polishing and jewellery preparation, officials told Prime Minister Shehbaz Sharif.

-They said the government had identified land for centres in Gilgit-Baltistan and Azad Jammu and Kashmir, while authorities were selecting a site in Islamabad.
+They said the government had identified land for centres in Gilgit-Baltistan and Azad Jammu and Kashmir.
+At the same time, authorities were selecting a site in Islamabad.
+In addition, these Pakistan gemstone centers will offer opportunities for skill enhancement and industry growth.

 Shehbaz directed the Ministry of Planning to prepare a roadmap for increasing processed gemstone exports, according to the Prime Minister’s Office Media Wing.